What is a stable coin? — A beginners guide.

 Here are some benefits of stable coins

-You can use them to make everyday payments: You can use stable coins to make your daily payments.
+Make everyday payments: You can use stable coins to make your daily payments.
+There are so many international companies that accept cryptocurrencies i.e Aliexpress as payment.